 What Is ‘Herd Immunity’ and Can It Stop COVID-19?

-So what is herd immunity, anyway, and how does it relate to COVID-19?
+What is herd immunity, and how does it work?

 The information in this story is accurate as of press time.
 However, as the situation surrounding COVID-19 continues to evolve, it's possible that some data have changed since publication.
 While Health is trying to keep our stories as up-to-date as possible, we also encourage readers to stay informed on news and recommendations for their own communities by using the CDC, WHO, and their local public health department as resources.